 Under this view, Paul wrote to the churches he reached on his first missionary journey (Acts 13-14).
 These were not the ethnic Galatians, but rather, the people who inhabited the Roman province of Galatia.
 These would include those who lived in “Derbe, Lystra, Iconium, ‘Pisidian’ Antioch, and doubtless other small places whose names are unrecorded.”
 This view was held by William Ramsey, Ronald Fung, R. Alan Cole, Ben Witherington, D.A.
 Carson, Douglas Moo, and most modern scholars.
-There are a number of reasons why we should believe that Paul was writing his letter to South Galatia—not North Galatia:
+There are a number of reasons for holding this view:

 First, Acts does not explicitly mention that Paul ever went to North Galatia.
 Even though Acts 16:6 and 18:23 might allude to Paul going to Northern Galatia, it doesn’t explicitly say that he did.
-Luke could’ve mentioned these churches in North Galatia in a single sentence in Acts 16:6-7.
-However, we would expect him to mention a movement of this caliber.
-The movement in Acts 13-14 seems to match what we read in Paul’s letter to the Galatians.
+Luke could’ve mentioned these churches in North Galatia in a single sentence in Acts 16:6-7, and we might even expect him to mention a movement of this caliber.
+But he doesn’t.
+By contrast, the movement in Acts 13-14 seems to match what we read in Paul’s letter to the Galatians.

 Second, Barnabas was on the first missionary journey—not the second.
 Paul mentions Barnabas three times in his letter to the Galatians (Gal.
 2:1, 9, 13), which implies that this church was familiar with him.
 Of course, Barnabas travelled with Paul on his missionary journey through South Galatia (Acts 13-14).
 But remember, Paul and Barnabas split up in Acts 15:39, because of their dispute over John Mark.
-In other words, Barnabas was never in the North Galatian region.
 Why would Paul mention Barnabas to the North Galatian churches, if Barnabas had never been there?
-He even speaks about Barnabas with high respect (Gal.
-2:13).
 Why would the North Galatians be surprised by Barnabas’ hypocrisy, if they had never met him?
+(Gal.
+2:13)

 Third, “Galatians” was a broad term.
 Paul didn’t have a term to describe all of the peoples in Antioch, Lystra, Iconium, and Derbe.
 Galatians was the best term to include all of these people.